eramax/if-insurance/Tests/IntegrationTests/README.md

 }
 ```

+**Note**: The URLs above use ports 7001/7002, but the actual services run on different ports (52864 for Vehicle, 5223 for Insurance).
+Update the URLs to match your actual service configuration.

 **Important**: Update the URLs in `appsettings.json` to point to your actual deployed services or running local services before running the tests.

 For Azure-deployed services, you can use the provided `appsettings.azure.json` as a template and rename it to `appsettings.json`.